-Being a very fair skinned, white woman in India causes a lot of attention… There’s no doubt about it.
-But it’s important to remember that a lot of the attention is due to pure curiousity.
+Being a very fair-skinned, white woman in India causes a lot of attention… There’s no doubt about it.
+But it’s important to remember that a lot of the attention is due to pure curiosity.

 ☞ A very confronting moment was at the train station near Orchha.

-So, in the 3 weeks spent in this country, these were the only 6 negative situations I encountered.
+So, in the 3 weeks spent in this region of India, these were the only 6 negative situations I encountered.
 They certainly did not affect my experience as a woman in India, as my entire visit to this multi-cultural country was spent commenting on how lovely, kind and welcoming the locals were.

-I know I’ve already told this before, but one man that asked for my photo at the Taj Mahal said to me “There’s just such difference, between black and white skin“, which is the sole reason for the smiley, friendly photo we took together – Being different is not always a negative thing, nor will it always attract attention.
+One man that asked for my photo at the Taj Mahal said to me “There’s just such difference, between black and white skin“, which is the sole reason for the smiley, friendly photo we took together.

-Horrific things have occurred to travellers in the country; discrimination against women is huge problem here, there’s absolutely no doubt about it.
+Horrific things have occurred to travellers in the country; discrimination against women is a huge problem here, there’s absolutely no doubt about it.
 But as I’m sure you already know… I am not one to judge a book by its cover.
 And it’s so important to remember that this occurs all over the world, no matter where you are.

 If you are prepared, stay aware, go on a tour or potentially make friends with a local?
 I have no doubt that you’ll have a positive experience like I did too.

 “But when all you do is focus on the negative, the positive will slip away like sand through your fingers”